jsiskreynes-astro/jsiskreynes-astro.github.io/presentations.md

 ### ⭐⭐ Invited

-**Cosmology and Fundamental Physics with NewAthena: From Black Hole Growth to the Cosmological Expansion of the Universe to the Dark Matter Paradigm.**
+"Cosmology and Fundamental Physics with NewAthena: From Black Hole Growth to the Cosmological Expansion of the Universe to the Dark Matter Paradigm." <br>
 E1.18 Session at the COSPAR 2026 Scientific Assembly, *Florence, Italy*.
 Representing *NewAthena* SWG-6.
 **August 2026**